Synonym(s)

 Depending on the clinical morphology and distribution pattern, lichen planus can be classified as follows:

-Classification by distribution pattern:
+Classification according to distribution pattern:

-- Lichen planus exanthematicus (generalized lichen planus).
+- Lichen planus exanthematicus (generalized lichen planus)

 - Localized lichen planus